deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 It was after all now well established that Earth wasn't merely a Class Twelve, a full two points of habitability rating worse than the minimum threshold for deathworld status, but it was a *high end* Class Twelve, spared only from Class Thirteen status by a quirk of Corti bias more than anything else.
 Earth was, in fact, possibly the most relentlessly and reliably lethal planet in the galaxy.

-When faced with stepping onto a world with that kind of reputation, the fact that she was trusting her life and health to a harness of forcefields and localized gravity manipulation fields was...
-Well, it made human paranoia suddenly seem rather less unreasonable.
+When faced with stepping onto a world with that kind of reputation, the fact that she was trusting her life and health to a harness of forcefields and localized gravity manipulation fields was...Well, it made human paranoia suddenly seem rather less unreasonable.

 Regaari, as ever, was the picture of composure and calm, but she knew him well enough to detect a slight… fidgety edge.
 Whatever had happened to him on Garden had clearly solidified in him an absolute trust in these "Spaceborne Operators", but even that wasn’t quite enough to completely quiet pre-deathworld jitters.